The Spanish Prisoner: Plot

-Corporate engineer Joe Ross has invented a potentially lucrative “Process,” the precise nature of which is not revealed.
+Corporate engineer Joe Ross has invented a potentially lucrative "process", the precise nature of which is never revealed.
 While on a retreat on the island of St. Estèphe, he meets wealthy stranger Julian "Jimmy" Dell and attracts the interest of one of the company's new secretaries, Susan Ricci.

 Jimmy wants to introduce Joe to his sister, an Olympic-class tennis player, in New York and asks him to deliver a package to her.
 Susan sits near Joe on the airplane back to New York, converses with him about how "you never know who anybody is," and talks about unwitting drug mules.
-Suddenly afraid the package might contain something illegal, he opens it on the plane, but finds only a 1939 edition of the book Budge on Tennis, which he damages while opening.
-Once home, he buys an intact copy of the book, which he drops at Jimmy's sister’s building, and keeps the original at his office.
+Suddenly afraid the package might contain something illegal, he opens it on the plane but finds only a 1939 edition of the book Budge on Tennis, which he damages while opening.
+Once home, he buys an intact copy of the book and drops it at Jimmy's sister’s building, keeping the original at his office.

 Jimmy suggests that Joe's boss, Mr. Klein, might not give him fair compensation for his work.
-Jimmy invites Joe to dinner, and seemingly on a lark opens a Swiss bank account for him with the token balance of 15 Swiss francs.
+Jimmy invites Joe to dinner, and seemingly on a lark opens a Swiss bank account for him with a token balance of 15 Swiss francs.
 Taking him to dinner at a club requiring membership, Jimmy has Joe sign a certificate to join.
 Over dinner, he advises Joe to consult legal counsel about his position in the company regarding the Process.
-He invites Joe to meet with his own lawyer, and tells him to bring along the only copy of the Process.
+He invites Joe to meet with his own lawyer and tells him to bring along the only copy of the Process.

-When Joe learns that Jimmy's sister does not exist, he realizes Jimmy is a con artist attempting to steal the Process.
-Joe contacts Pat McCune, a woman he met on the island who Susan told him was an FBI agent, and whose business card Susan kept.
+Joe soon learns that Jimmy's sister does not exist, and realizes Jimmy is a con artist attempting to steal the Process.
+Joe contacts Pat McCune, a woman he met on the island who Susan told him was an FBI agent, and whose business card Susan had kept.
 McCune’s FBI squad enlists him in a sting operation to catch Jimmy.
 While fitting Joe with a wire for his planned meeting with Jimmy, an FBI agent explains the Spanish Prisoner con, a version of which Jimmy has been running on Joe.
-When Jimmy never shows up for the meeting, Joe realizes McCune is actually part of Jimmy's con game, and that his Process has been stolen.
+When Jimmy never shows up for the meeting, Joe realizes McCune is actually part of Jimmy's con game, and that the Process has just been stolen.